salsita/nginx-heroku-build/README.md

 ## About

 * Dynamically linked, with lua, http2, geoip etc., built in Heroku build docker images.
-* Bins committed to the repository, being downloaded by Heroku runtime (saving bucks on S3 traffic).
+* Bins committed to the repository, being downloaded from *releases* by Heroku runtime (saving bucks on S3 traffic).
-* Comes with `mime.types`.
+* Comes with `mime.types`, also included in releaes.
-* *Be careful what you do on master branch.*
 * Nginx compile options changable in `scripts/build-nginx.sh`.
 * Inspired by https://github.com/Americastestkitchen/heroku-buildpack-nginx